Options to deactivate your website subscription.

 For a domain you registered through Squarespace, you can use your domain with another site, cancel it, or transfer it to another host.
 For domains you purchased elsewhere and connected to your site, take them with you by disconnecting them and changing settings in your provider's account.
 To learn more, visit What to do with your domain if you cancel your website.

-You can cancel Member Areas at any time.
+You can cancel Digital Products at any time.

 If you cancel a site subscription that has a Google Workspace subscription, you'll continue to be billed for Google Workspace through Squarespace.
 You can still log into your site to manage your Google Workspace account from the Google Workspace panel.
 To end your Google Workspace subscription separately, visit Canceling your Google Workspace account.